Live and Learn

 Pocket Guide to Arts Activities for People Living with Dementia

 A few years ago, we created a Arts & Dementia Pocket Guide for carers or those who have a family member living with dementia.
 You don’t need to be an artist to use this pocket guide, just have some spare time and the willingness to try something new.
-The pocket guide is free to download from our website.
-For more information about the pocket guide, or to place an order for hard copies of the new pocket guide, please call the office on 0151 345 6266 or email us.
+The pocket guide is free to download from our website or you can order a hard copy for £5.
+For more information about the pocket guide, or to place an order for hard copies, please call the office on 0151 345 6266 or email us.

 On the Bits that stick to your mind page you can listen to a series of poetry podcasts.
 These poems were written by people with the advanced stages of dementia during workshops facilitated by Karen Hayes, a nationally respected poet.
 Each poem is performed by a member of our Third Age Acting Company.